E-Commerce Content Creation and Content Marketing in 2021

 Creating 360° product photos requires high-resolution static images from different product positions.
 This series of images (known as a “spinset”) is then stitched together by special software to make the object appear to rotate on either a vertical or horizontal axis.

-Product experiences like these are a great way to grab attention, whether for fashion photography, sunglasses, automobiles or just about anything really.
+Product experiences like these are a great way to grab attention, whether for fashion photography, sunglasses, automobiles or any lifestyle items really.
 They also serve to provide consumers with information that can help them make important decisions.
-This is extremely crucial in e-commerce, and perhaps more so now that shopping trends are shifting away from brick-and-mortar stores to webshops and online marketplaces.
+This is extremely crucial in eCommerce photography, and perhaps more so now that shopping trends are shifting away from brick-and-mortar stores to webshops and online marketplaces.

 When you only have 8 seconds (if that) to keep the average online shopper’s attention, your product photography will make or break your bottom line.
 You need to grab attention, make an impression, and give shoppers a reason to buy products.